MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ---
 title: Add Capabilities to Your Teams apps
-author: MuyangAmigo
+author: surbhigupta
-description:  In this module, learn how to add Capabilities of Teams Toolkit, advantages, limitations and capabilities ms.author: zhany ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
+description:  In this module, learn how to add Capabilities of Teams Toolkit ms.author: v-amprasad ms.localizationpriority: medium ms.topic: overview ms.date: 11/29/2021
 ---

-# Add capabilities to Teams apps
+# Add capabilities to Microsoft Teams apps

 Adding capabilities in Teams Toolkit helps you to include additional features to your existing Teams app.The following table lists the Teams app capabilities: